 Collaborations between primary applicant organizations based in the United States and foreign institutions are allowed, provided they receive National Institutes of Health foreign clearance.
 For more information on projects with foreign components, see “What organizations are eligible to apply for a2 Pilot Awards?”

 The project team and work sites may be located anywhere in the United States.
 Any foreign (non-U.S.) components require NIH foreign clearance.
+Note that all work involving human subjects must be completed in the United States or U.S. territories.
 In all cases, the contact principal investigator (PI) must be affiliated with the U.S.-based prime applicant organization; additional individuals from subcontract organizations may serve as multiple principal investigators (MPIs).

 A PI can be any individual with the skills, knowledge, and resources necessary to carry out the proposed project.
 Projects must identify a contact PI, who must be affiliated with the U.S.-based prime applicant organization (rather than a subcontract organization).
 Additional individuals from subcontract organizations may serve as multiple principal investigators (MPIs).
 All individuals serving as a PI or MPI must have an eRA Commons account prior to funding approval.
 If not already done, applicant PIs and MPIs are encouraged to begin the eRA Commons institution registration and account creation process to avoid funding delays.
 For more information about project roles, including PI, MPI, and co-investigator, see the NIH Grants Glossary.